 Intensive rearing of animals and poultry and lack of suitable hygiene procedures, especially all-in/all-out production and disinfection of housing between batches are the conditions favouring spread.

-The isolation or elimination of carriers and the prevention of cross contamination together with adequate disinfection permits a good degree of control but is equally not foolproof.
+The isolation or elimination of carriers and the prevention of cross contamination together with adequate disinfection permits a good but incomplete degree of control.

-Whole blood tests and serum agglutination tests are still used along with ELISA tests which have been validated.
+Whole blood tests and serum agglutination tests are still used along with ELISAs which have been validated.
 Cross reactivity among the serovars often occurs and therefore a definitive diagnosis of the serovar concerned involves isolation of the organism using bacterial culture methods.
 Antimicrobial susceptibility testing also should be performed.

 Motivation of farm staff to ensure full compliance

-The EU has a specific surveillance procedure in place for monitoring the level of Salmonella enteriditis and Salmonella typhimurium infection in poultry with specific targets in terms of the percentage reduction to be achieved for breeding chickens, laying hens, broilers and turkeys.
+The EU has a specific surveillance procedure in place for monitoring the level of S. Enteriditis and S. Typhimurium infection in poultry with specific targets in terms of the percentage reduction to be achieved for breeding chickens, laying hens, broilers and turkeys.

 Verification of improved prevalence across MS

 Surveillance and slaughter techniques with poultry have reduced the number of human infections from eggs or poultry meat considerably since the inception of this method of control but there is no means of eradicating the disease and a varying level of infection still persists in MS. Sweden, Norway and Finland have achieved a very high level of control by means of stamping out and restrictions as well as intense feed controls, but as the size of farms increases such measures become increasingly unaffordable.

 How to create and maintain Salmonella-free niches in mainstream production.